pashazzz/citation-cards/README.md

     - createdAt, Date
     - updatedAt, Date
     - isFavourite, Boolean
+    - archivedAt, Date? - if not NULL, it's archived
 - tag
     - tag, String
     - color, String // using something like 'blue' or '#2020AA'; are we use only limited colors, or can provide palette for user